janhoon/cadac/memory-bank/systemPatterns.md

 - Information is organized into ModelMetadata structures
 - ModelMetadata represents data models with columns and sources

+### Model Discovery and Model Catalog
+- Discovery component finds SQL files in the file system
+- Each SQL file is parsed to create a ModelMetadata instance
+- ModelMetadata instances are stored in the ModelCatalog
+- Catalog provides access to all discovered models

+### Model Catalog and Dependency Graph
+- Catalog contains all discovered models
+- Dependency graph is built from source/target relationships in models
+- Graph represents the execution order for models

 ### CLI and Terminal UI
 - CLI processes command-line arguments
 - Terminal UI provides interactive interface
-- Both components interact with the data catalog
+- Both components interact with the model catalog and dependency graph

 ## Critical Implementation Paths

 ### SQL Parsing Flow
 1. Parse SQL string using tree-sitter
-2. Traverse the syntax tree
+2. Traverse the syntax tree recursively
 3. Extract metadata about models, columns, and sources
 4. Validate the extracted metadata
+5. Return the populated ModelMetadata

+### Model Discovery Flow
+1. Find all SQL files in the specified directory (recursively)
+2. For each SQL file:
+   a.
+Extract model name from filename
+   b.
+Read SQL content
+   c.
+Parse SQL to create ModelMetadata
+   d.
+Add model to catalog
+3. Build dependency graph from model relationships

+### Dependency Tracking Flow (Planned)
+1. For each model in the catalog:
+   a.
+Identify source tables referenced in the model
-5. Store the metadata in the catalog
+   b.
+Match source tables to other models in the catalog
+   c.
+Create directed edges in the dependency graph
+2. Validate the graph for cycles or missing dependencies
+3. Determine execution order based on dependencies

-### User Interaction Flow
+### User Interaction Flow (Planned)
 1. Process command-line arguments
 2. Initialize the terminal UI
-3. Render the interface
+3. Render the model catalog and dependency graph
-4. Handle user input events
+4. Handle user input events for navigation and selection
+5. Execute selected models based on dependencies
-5. Update the display based on user actions
+6. Update the display with execution results